-Data Field Data Field Description Facility OID a Required.
+Data Field Data Field Description Facility OID ^a Required.
 Must be assigned to facility and included in the CDA data file prior to submission to NHSN.
 Vendor Required.
 Must be assigned to a vendor's software application and included in the (Application) AU CDA data file prior to submission to NHSN.
-The Vendor (Application) OID should OID b be obtained by the software vendor and is distinct from the Facility OID.
+The Vendor (Application) OID should OIDb be obtained by the software vendor and is distinct from the Facility OID.
 SDS Validation ID Required.
-The Synthetic Data Set (SDS) Validation ID will be provided to the AU CDA vendor by the AUR Module Team upon confirmation that the AU Summary SDS Excel file passed validation as part of the AU SDS initiative. c Vendor Software Optional.
+The Synthetic Data Set (SDS) Validation ID will be provided to the AU CDA vendor by the AUR Module Team upon confirmation that the AU Summary SDS Excel file passed validation as part of the AU SDS initiative. ^c Vendor Software Optional.
 Vendor software name is the name of the software application that Name generates the AU CDA file.
 NHSN collects this information to more effectively troubleshoot CDA files when needed.
 Software Version Optional.
 Software version is the version of the software application that generates the AU CDA file.
 NHSN collects this information to more effectively troubleshoot CDA files when needed.
 Vendor Name Optional.
 Vendor name is the name of the vendor that owns the software application that generates the AU CDA file.
 NHSN collects this information to more effectively troubleshoot CDA files when needed.
 Month Required.
 Record the 2-digit month during which the data were collected for this location.
 Year Required.
 Record the 4-digit year during which the data were collected for this location.
 Location Required.
 The patient care location for which the data are being uploaded.
 Numerator: Required.
 Antimicrobial days are defined as the aggregate sum of the days of Antimicrobial therapy for which a specific antimicrobial was administered.
 These are required to days per month be extracted from electronic medication administration record (eMAR) and/or bar per location coding medication administration (BCMA) system.
-Antimicrobial days are collected for select antimicrobial agents (refer to Appendix B ) and stratified by route of administration.
+Antimicrobial days are collected for select antimicrobial agents (refer to Appendix B) and stratified by route of administration.
 Denominator(s): Required.
-Deve execut Dave present are defined as visit for entire involved over a such dave of the Days present Days present are defined as risk for antimicrobial exposure per each day of the calendar month stratified by location.
+Days present Days present are defined as risk for antimicrobial exposure per each day of the calendar month stratified by location.
 For patient care location-specific analyses, days present is calculated as the number of patients who were present for any portion of each day during a calendar month for a patient care location.
-The patient can begin attributing to the days present count in an outpatient location such as an Emergency Department as soon as they have had an initial interaction with a Emergency Department as soon as they have had an initial interaction with a medical professional (for example, the beginning of triage), regardless of when the patient is placed in a bed.
-For facility-wide inpatient analyses, days present are calculated as the number of patients who were present in an inpatient location within the facility for any portion of each day during a calendar month. within the facility for any portion of each day during a calendar month.
+The patient can begin attributing to the days present count in an outpatient location such as an Emergency Department as soon as triage is completed, regardless of when the patient is placed in a bed.
+For facility-wide inpatient analyses, days present are calculated as the number of patients who were present in an inpatient location · within the facility for any portion of each day during a calendar month.

 Data Field Data Field Description Admissions Admissions are defined as the aggregate number of patients admitted to an inpatient location within the facility (facility-wide inpatient) starting on first day of each calendar month through the last day of the calendar month.
 A patient is counted as an admission when they arrive in an NHSN designated inpatient location regardless of patient status (for example, inpatient, observation).
 Further, a patient admitted to an inpatient unit would be counted as an admission even if they were discharged that same calendar day.
-If in the ADT system a patient appears to move from an inpatient to an outpatient ED, pediatric ED or 24-hour observation location then back to an inpatient location, it should be counted as two separate admissions.
+A patient movement from an inpatient to an outpatient ED, pediatric ED, or 24hr observation location then back to an inpatient location is counted as two separate admissions.
 In the AU Option, admissions are only reported for facility-wide inpatient.
 Please note, the admissions definition used in the AUR Module is different than the definition used in the NHSN MDRO/CDI Module.